Altinn/altinn-studio-docs/content/authorization/architecture/_index.md

 ### Context Handler - In production

 Responsible for enriching the decision request so authorization correctly can be evaluated.
-[Read more](contexthandler)
+[Read more](accesscontrol/contexthandler)

 ### PIP - Policy information point - In production

 Responsible for providing information about the subject and the resource to the context handler.
-[Read more](pip)

 ### PEP - Policy Enforcement Point - In Pro